 The song was a "mini-opera," paving the way for the other mini-opera "Rael" and eventually full length rock operas Tommy and Quadrophenia.

-The plot of the story is simple.
+The plot of the story is strange and uncomfortable.
 A girl is sad that her boyfriend is away.
-Her friends suggest that she take a substitute lover, Ivor The Engine Driver.
+Her friends suggest she take a substitute lover, Ivor The Engine Driver.
 When the boyfriend returns, she confesses her infidelity and is forgiven.

 The Who performed this on the Rolling Stones Rock And Roll Circus, which was going to be a TV special.
 It never aired on television but it was released on VHS in 1996 and DVD in 2004.
 The Who's performance of this was included in The Kids Are Alright, a 1979 film about The Who.